 I’ve already shared a lot about the nursery so far as Corey and I have been slowly putting it together over the last several months.
-If you need to catch up, you can click here to see all of the posts leading up to this…the “big reveal”!
+If you need to catch up, here’s everything you’ve missed so far:

 This is the first room in our house that we’re genuinely able to say we’ve accomplished pretty much everything we want to, and there’s nothing left on my list of things to do in here.
 It feels a bit silly because our little guy couldn’t care less whether or not his room is “finished” but it makes me happy to know that I can put him in a room that is complete, calm, and relaxing for all of us to be in.
 Corey and I were just discussing the other day that we’re really happy we got this room done before Jackson was born, because we spend a lot of time in there, and it’s such an enjoyable room to be in now.

 You’ve already seen most of what’s been done in this room, but there are a few more updates that I haven’t shared, and I want to have one post with all the details and sources…so here it is!
 Get ready for a photo overload.

 Our Gender Neutral Nursery Reveal

 This post contains affiliate links.
 Click here to read my full disclosure policy.

 When we first started this room, I don’t think I ever would have imagined it would end up here.
 It has ended up being a little more tranquil and neutral than we originally planned, but I kind of love that there is lots of room for more fun and color in the future as he gets older and the room turns more into a fun place to play and not just a place to sleep.